transloadit/jquery-sdk/README.md

 <span class="label label-danger">Important</span> Your file input fields must each have a proper <code>name</code> attribute for our jQuery SDK to work properly.

+### Include drag and drop

+Please refer to [this project](https://github.com/tim-kos/transloadit-drag-and-drop) to add support for drag and drop.

 ### Customize the progress bar

 If you don't like the Transloadit progress bar, you can render your own, like this: